mento-protocol/docs/dive-deeper/the-reserve.md

 # The Reserve

-In Mento V3, **most Mento stablecoins are CDP-backed** (using [Liquity V2](https://docs.liquity.org/)–style CDPs; Mento’s CDP system is a fork of Liquity V2). **Only USDm and EURm** are backed by collateral held in the **MENTO Reserve**.
+In Mento V3, **most Mento stablecoins are CDP-backed** (using Liquity v2–style CDPs). **Only USDm and EURm** are backed by collateral held in the **MENTO Reserve**.
 This page explains why that split exists and how the Reserve works for those two stables.

 ---